RENCI-NRIG/impact/prdn.md

-# Protected Research Data Network (PRDN)
+# Protected Research Enclave

 ## Installation: Major Components

-ImPACT has configured two types of protected research data networks (PRDN) to support researchers in sharing data and collaborating on its analysis.
-Both PRDNs attempt to accomplish the same functions.
+ImPACT has configured two types of protected research enclaves to support researchers in sharing data and collaborating on its analysis.
+Both attempt to accomplish the same functions.

 - Both provide secure authentication and authorization of users.
 - Both provide a remote desktop view into a private network for sharing data and accessing services and software.
 - Both are firewalled against unwanted inflitration and exfiltration of sensitve data.

-The first one discussed on this page is the _Abridged PRDN_.
-It requires fewer resources to implement and was ImPACT's first step toward the full version, the _PRDN with Proconsul_.
+The first one discussed on this page is the _Abridged Enclave_.
+It requires fewer resources to implement and was ImPACT's first step toward the full version, the _Enclave with Proconsul_.
 Choose the environment that works best given your resource situation.

-**Abridged PRDN**
+**Abridged Enclave**

 - Linux VMs - _Runs all the software (e.g., TurboVNC) necessary for the private network and hosts a secure data staging server._
 - TurboVNC - _Provides secure authentication and authorization of users, and a remote desktop view (with the Linux operating system) into the private network._
 - Singularity Client - _Specially configured software that allows access to download data analysis applications stored in Odum's Singularity Hub._
 - Odum's Singularity Hub - _Stores Singularity images (see https://singularity.lbl.gov/) of end-user data analysis applications._

-**PRDN with Proconsul**
+**Enclave with Proconsul**

 - Prerequisites for Identity Management
   - Shibboleth with optional Grouper — _Provides secure authentication and authorization of users._